Bugtussle, Kentucky

 Bugtussle is an unincorporated community in Monroe County, Kentucky, United States.
 It is located in the southern part of the county, immediately north of the Kentucky-Tennessee state line.
-Kentucky Route 87 connects the community with Gamaliel to the northeast and Lafayette, Tennessee, to the southwest (the highway becomes Tennessee State Route 261 at the border).
+Kentucky Route 382 (formerly part of Kentucky Route 87) connects the community with Gamaliel to the northeast and Lafayette Tenn. to the southwest; the highway becomes Tennessee S.R.
+261 across the state line.

-Bugtussle was so named on account of doodlebugs being frequent there.
+Bugtussle was so named due to the abundance of doodlebugs there.
 The community has been noted on lists of unusual place names.